codeuk/klimt/README.md

   <h3 align="center">Klimt Stealer</h3>

   <p align="center">
-The most powerful credential & information stealing tool written in <a href="https://go.dev">GoLang</a>
+The most powerful credential & information stealing tool, written in <a href="https://go.dev">GoLang</a>
     <br />
 Created and maintained by <a href="https://discord.com/users/900072916597735444">yahweh#7023</a>
     <br />